Customer experience across digital and physical

 - Increased personal sales for everyone working in the new office

-- A rethought customer journey to support shopping center the customer flows
+- A rethought customer journey to support the customer flows of a shopping center

 Physical CX with a digital dimension